woman in striped chair

 Before getting started, always built a mood board to see everything together.

-The second design trend I finally used in my own home is a herringbone backsplash.
-I’ve really loved this style for a while, but I wanted to be sure it was one I could live with long term.
+The second design element I finally used in my own home was a herringbone backsplash.
+I’ve loved this pattern for a long time, but I wanted to be sure it was something I could live with long term.

-I chose a small white subway tile (3 x 1”) with Polyblend grout in platinum (this is my go-to!).
-If you’re going to do a herringbone tile design, make sure your tiler is really skilled.
-Our contractor ended up having to completely re-do ours because I wasn’t happy with the work he subbed out.
+I chose a small white subway tile in a 3 x 1 inch size with Polyblend grout in Platinum, which is my go-to.
+If you’re considering a herringbone layout, make sure your installer is experienced.
+Our contractor actually had to redo the backsplash because I wasn’t happy with the original installation.

 GOLD BAR TOOL SET